Volunteering 101 Series:

-Salasaka / Ecuador · 2012 constructing a plant nursery to generate sustainable income, helping to become independent of donations.
+Salasaka / Ecuador · 2012 constructing a plant nursery to generate sustainable income and become independent of donations.

 benefit Locals and volunteers often form strong bonds and friendships, especially during long-term stays.
-It goes without saying that social ties are happy ties, but within the volunteering context they can also help along the joining of forces against xenophobia and bigotry.
+It goes without saying that social ties are happy ties, but within the volunteering context they can also signify the joining of forces against xenophobia and bigotry.

-pitfall Volunteering critics argue that the vacuum left behind by volunteers after their departure can be especially tough on kids, e.g. at schools or orphanages.
+pitfall Volunteering critics argue that the vacuum left behind by volunteers after their departure can be especially tough on kids, for instance at schools or orphanages.
 Children might become emotionally attached to their new friends and have a hard time coping with the frequent goodbyes.
-While there is some truth to that, kids move on to the next (volunteer) friend pretty quickly in my experience and nowadays it’s possible to stay in touch thanks to the internet.
+While there is some truth to that, kids move on to the next (volunteer) friend pretty quickly in my experience and nowadays it is easy enough to stay in touch online (at least with older kids).

-East London / South Africa · 2017 volunteer helping out at an orphanage
+East London / South Africa · 2017 volunteering at an orphanage

-Ultimately, when pitfalls can be circumvented, volunteering programs have a great beneficial potential.
+Ultimately, when pitfalls can be circumvented, volunteering programs have a lot of beneficial potential.
 In my opinion and personal experience this is the case more often than not.
-Of course, the actual grassroots reality is more complex and less black and white than can be portrayed within the scope of this article.
+Of course, the actual grassroots reality is more complex than can be portrayed within the scope of this article.
 Benefits and downsides often blend seamlessly into one another and are difficult to evaluate, so that good-or-bad verdicts come down to personal perspectives and opinions.

 along these lines